-For the muscovite images from our test dataset, the arithmetic mean of the precision equals 98% compared to 91% recall.
+For muscovite, the arithmetic mean of the precision equals 98% compared to 91% recall.
 These metrics are both higher than the ones obtained for apatite.
-The precision is very high (close to 100%) indicating that false positives are scarce.
-Recall is above 90% and only drops below 80% for a handful of samples with low track densities (Figure 4).
-The frequency-histogram of the recall values and precision values are less skewed compared to the histograms of apatite (Figure 4).
+The precision is very high indicating that false positives are scarce.
+Recall is above 90% and only drops below 80% for a handful of samples with low track densities (Figure 5).
+The frequency-histogram of the recall values and precision values are less skewed compared to the histograms of apatite (Figure 5).